1 Dead When Helicopter Crash Lands On Top Of Building In Midtown

 It happened at around 1:43 p.m., according to Fire Commissioner Daniel Nigro.

-Numerous emergency responders rushed to the scene at 787 Seventh Avenue between 51st and 52nd Streets.
+More than 100 emergency responders rushed to the scene at 787 Seventh Avenue between 51st and 52nd Streets.
+The building is 54 stories tall.

-The pilot of the helicopter was killed.
+The pilot – identified as Tim McCormick – was killed.

 Sources tell CBS2 the pilot radioed before the crash that he was in trouble.

+“What we know is that at approximately 1:32 this afternoon, the helicopter took off from the 34th Street heliport and about 11 minutes later crashed on the roof,” Police Commissioner James O’Neill said.
+That heliport is located on Manhattan’s East Side.
+Officials believe – but have not confirmed – the helicopter may have been attempting to return to its home base in Linden, New Jersey, which is why it may have been crossing Manhattan.

+O’Neill said he was “not sure” yet why the helicopter was flying in wet and foggy weather.

-Gov. Andrew Cuomo said that a helicopter made a “forced” or “emergency” landing on top of the building.
+Gov. Andrew Cuomo, who happened to be at an event nearby and got to the scene quickly, said that a helicopter made a “forced” or “emergency” landing on top of the building.
 Officials later described the incident as a “hard landing” at a high rate of speed.

-The landing sparked a fire which was quickly put under control, Cuomo said.

 WEB EXTRA: Gov. Cuomo On Midtown Helicopter Crash